A Bayesian information criterion for singular models: Background

 Briefly put, the large-sample behavior from (\ref{eq:bic}) relies on the following properties of regular problems.
-First, with high probability, the integrand in (\ref{eq:marg-lik-para}) is negligibly small outside a small neighborhood of the maximum likelihood estimator of $\omega_i$.
-Second, in such a neighborhood, the log-likelihood function $\log P(Y_n\,|\,\pi_i(\omega_i),\model_i)$ can be approximated by a negative definite quadratic form, while a smooth prior $P(\omega_i\,|\,\model_i)$ is approximately constant.
-The integral in~(\ref{eq:marg-lik-para}) may thus be approximated by a Gaussian integral, whose normalizing constant leads to~(\ref{eq:bic}).
-We remark that this approach also allows for estimation of the remainder term in~(\ref{eq:bic}), giving a Laplace approximation with error $O_p(n^{-1/2})$; compare e.g., \citet{Tierney:1986,Haughton:1988,Kass:1995,Wasserman:2000}.
+First, with high probability, the integrand in (\ref{eq:marg-lik-para}) is negligibly small outside a neighborhood of the maximum likelihood estimator of $\boldsymbol{\omega}_i$.
+Second, in such a neighborhood, the log-likelihood function $\log P(\mathbf{Y}_n\,|\,\pi_i(\boldsymbol{\omega}_i),\model_i)$ can be approximated by a negative definite quadratic form, while a smooth prior $P(\boldsymbol{\omega}_i\,|\,\model_i)$ is approximately constant.
+The integral in~(\ref{eq:marg-lik-para}) may thus be approximated by the product of $P(\mathbf{Y}_n\,|\, \hat\pi_i,\model_i)$ and a Gaussian integral, in which the inverse covariance matrix equals $n$ times the Fisher-information.
+This $d_i$-dimensional Gaussian integral depends on $n$ via the multiplicative factor $n^{-d_i/2}$, and taking logarithms one arrives at~(\ref{eq:bic}).
+We remark that this approach also allows for estimation of the remainder term in~(\ref{eq:bic}), giving a Laplace approximation with error $O_p(n^{-1/2})$ as discussed, for instance, in \citet{Tierney:1986,Haughton:1988,Kass:1995}, or \cite{Wasserman:2000}.

 A large-sample quadratic approximation to the log-likelihood function is not possible, however, when the Fisher-information matrix is singular.
 Consequently, the classical theory alluded to above does not apply to singular models.
 Indeed, (\ref{eq:bic}) is generally false in singular models.
 Nevertheless, asymptotic theory for the marginal likelihood of singular models has been developed over the last decade, culminating in the monograph of \cite{Watanabe:Book}.
-Theorem 6.7 in \cite{Watanabe:Book} shows that a wide variety of singular models have the property that, for $Y_n$ drawn from $\pi_{0}\in \model_i$,
+Indeed, Theorem 6.7 in \cite{Watanabe:Book} shows that a wide variety of singular models have the property that, for $\mathbf{Y}_n$ drawn from $\pi_{0}\in \model_i$,